 As in previous years, topics will span a variety of computational issues including how to go from a geologic structural model to a finite-element model, various numerical issues such as choosing discretization schemes and meshing strategies, and consideration of different bulk and fault zone rheologies.
 Another explicit goal of this workshop is to provide basic training in the installation, use, and customization of existing, freely available modeling software for crustal deformation.
 There will be dedicated time throughout the workshop for hands-on interaction with other users and developers of the primary existing tools.

-Lodging in dorm rooms in Weaver Towers (same as last three years) will be covered for registered participants from U.S. institutions.
+Lodging in dorm rooms in Weaver Towers (same as previous years) will be covered for registered participants from U.S. institutions.
 Rooms are single occupancy in a suite format with 5-6 rooms per suite and 2 shared bathrooms.
 Sign up for dorm accommodations by indicating your preferences on the registration form.

 Participants may choose to stay in a hotel but will not be reimbursed for their lodging expenses.
 Local hotels include the Table Mountain Inn (800-762-9898) and the The Golden Hotel (303-215-4156).
 If you choose to stay in one of the hotels and cover your own lodging, you must make your own hotel reservations.

 Participants (except invited speakers) should expect to cover their own transportation to/from the airport.
 Renting a car is strongly discouraged because you will not need a car while in Golden.
 We recommend Super Shuttle (800-258-3826).
 Allow up to an hour and a half for the trip.